fioncat/spacenvim/README.md

 # Spacenvim

-This configuration comes from [ayamir/nvimdots](https://github.com/ayamir/nvimdots), but there are the following differences:

-- Use `Space` key as leader.
-- The code layout is simpler more user-friendly.
-- Try to keep the minimum number of plugins and easy to customize.

-The features of this configuration are:
+This neovim configuration is a personal customization based on [ayamir/nvimdots](https://github.com/ayamir/nvimdots).

+Features:

 - Completely based on Lua configuration, abandon Vimscript.
-- Use Lua plugins instead of classic plugins.
-For example: use [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) for syntax highlighting, [telescope](https://github.com/nvim-telescope/telescope.nvim) for searching, [nvim-tree](https://github.com/kyazdani42/nvim-tree.lua) for file tree, [lualine.nvim](https://github.com/hoob3rt/lualine.nvim) for statusline, native lsp for code completion, etc.
+- Use Lua plugins instead of classic vim plugins.
 - Quick installation and customization.
 - Very Fast!